linode/docs/docs/platform/nodebalancer/use-dhparams-with-nodebalancer.md

 [Diffie-Hellman key exchange](https://en.wikipedia.org/wiki/Diffie–Hellman_key_exchange) is a method for enabling [forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy) for SSL/TLS connections.
 [Configuring Diffie-Hellman](https://weakdh.org/sysadmin.html) is normally achieved by generating a `dhparams.pem` file and then updating your web server's cipher suites list.

 A NodeBalancer's SSL/TLS settings can't be accessed in the same way you can view your web server configuration, but you can still use Diffie-Hellman with your SSL certificate.
-This is accomplished by concatenating your certificate file with the contents of your `dhparams.pem` and then supplying that to the **Certificate** field of your NodeBalancer's HTTPS configuration.
-The result of this concatenation would look like the following:
+This is accomplished by concatenating your certificate file with the contents of your `dhparams.pem` file and then supplying that to the **Certificate** field of your NodeBalancer's HTTPS configuration.
+The result of this concatenation will look similar to the example:

 {{< output >}}
 -----BEGIN CERTIFICATE-----